ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4260-evaluation-board/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # RAK4260 Evaluation Board Datasheet

 ## Overview

 ### Description

 RAK4260 Evaluation Board is designed to give you a quick start to explore the LoRa/LPWAN world.
-The board measures 30 x 60&nbsp;mm and supports USB power supply, 3.7&nbsp;V LiPo battery and 5&nbsp;V solar charging.
+The board measures 30 x 60 mm and supports USB power supply, 3.7 V LiPo battery and 5 V solar charging.

 The board itself has the RAK4260 as its core, which is a module that utilizes ATSAMR34J18B SiP.
-The high level of integration allows for outstanding performance: Lora TX Power of up to 20&nbsp;dBm.
+The high level of integration allows for outstanding performance: Lora TX Power of up to 20 dBm.

 The board complies with LoRaWAN 1.0.2 specification, and it also supports LoRa P2P Point-to-Point communication.
 The low-power, long-range LoRa communication capabilities of the board make it suitable for a variety of applications in the IoT field such as home automation, sensor networks, building automation, and personal area networks applications such as health/fitness sensors and monitors.

 ### Features

 - 32-bit ARM Cortex M0+ MCU and SX1276 LoRa transceiver
-- RAK4260 @ 32&nbsp;MHz with 3.3&nbsp;V logic/power
+- RAK4260 @ 32 MHz with 3.3 V logic/power
-- 32.768&nbsp;kHz crystal for clock generation & RTC
+- 32.768 kHz crystal for clock generation & RTC
-- 256&nbsp;KB flash memory + 40&nbsp;KB of RAM
+- 256 KB flash memory + 40 KB of RAM
 - Hardware Serial, hardware I2C, hardware SPI support
 - PWM outputs on all pins
 - Programmable built-in LED for customized applications

 ## Specifications